-We now have only four months until the election where we will be voting for Palau’s new President, Vice president, and new members for the Senate office and House of Delegates.
+We now have only four months until the election where we will be voting for Palau’s new President, find Vice president, drug and new members for the Senate office and House of Delegates.
 Senator Tommy Remengesau Jr. is currently off-island doing his campaign with Palauans in Guam and the United States for this upcoming election.
-Those that are running for the President’s office is Tommy Remengeau Jr., Johnson Toribiong, and Sandra Sumang Pierantozzi.
+Those that are running for the President’s office is Tommy Remengeau Jr., website like this Johnson Toribiong, and Sandra Sumang Pierantozzi.
 There are still no new candidates declared for presidency and there aren’t much campaign for the senate office going on in the community.
 But Philip Reklai has already going house to house doing his campaign for the senate office.
 In the Palau 2012 forum on facebook had already made their polls for the President, where it shows which candidates has more ratings for this year’s election.
 It shows that Sen. Remengesau is in the lead, Ms. Pierantozzi in 2nd, and President Johnson Toribiong in 3rd place.
 Two new candidates had recently turned in their petition for this upcoming election.
 Mr. John Skebong had turned in his petition for the Senate office and Mr. Joseph Giramur had also turned in his petition for the House of Delegates of Peleliu state.

 Electricity Tariff rises in July 1st